samrcwaters/prod-ready-serverless/README.md

 - Week 2 - Testing and CI/CD
 - Week 3 - Event-Driven Architecture & DDD
 - Week 4 - Observability, Cost, and Performance

-## Generated CDK README
-This is a blank project for CDK development with JavaScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.

-### Useful commands

-* `npm run test`         perform the jest unit tests
-* `npx cdk deploy`       deploy this stack to your default AWS account/region
-* `npx cdk diff`         compare deployed stack with current state
-* `npx cdk synth`        emits the synthesized CloudFormation template